mdacach/rsync_rust/README.md

 - The degree of similarity between the files
 - The block size used for dividing each file

 ![Image with measurements from Linux source.
-Image shows block sizes around 3000 bytes to be the better performing, with worse values for too small blocks (< 100) and too big blocks (> 10000)](./analysis/linux_plot.png)
+The image shows block sizes of around 3000 bytes to be the better performing, with worse values for too-small blocks (< 100) and too-big blocks (> 10000)](./analysis/linux_plot.png)

-Blocks of around 3000 bytes were the best performing, with up to 18 compression rate.
+Blocks of around 3000 bytes were the best performing, with up to 18 compression ratio.
-Following our intuition, both too small blocks and too big blocks are bad.
+Following our intuition, both too-small blocks and too-big blocks do not perform well.

 If a block is too small, `signature` alone will be too big.
 If a block is too big, there's a very small chance of matching it with our file.